-The bottom part of this setup is for selecting which Jenkins Job you would like this external CI job to queue via a webhook.
-Select Select CI Job and choose the Jenkins job we created in the Jenkins Configuration section.
+The bottom part of this setup is selecting which Jenkins Job you would like this external CI job to the queue via a webhook.
+Select CI Job and choose the Jenkins job we created in the Jenkins Configuration section.

-We will also be adding our build parameters that correspond to the build parameters created in that same Jenkins job earlier.
+We will also add our build parameters corresponding to the build parameters created in that same Jenkins job earlier.

-Add each build parameter in name/value pairs you wish to pass to the Jenkins job.
+Add each build parameter in the name/value pairs you wish to pass to the Jenkins job.

 The DEPLOYMENT_ID (or EXTERNAL_ID, depending on how you named the build parameter in Jenkins) cannot be passed in via the External CI job.
-This is the primary reason we will be using a URL callout for the main deployment step.
-However, it is good practice to have this job setup for future use.
+This is the primary reason we will use a URL callout for the main deployment step.
+However, it is good practice to set up this job for future use.

 Once this is done, save the external CI job.

-Testing the external CI job (Optional: if you set up an External CI Job, then test it!)
+Testing the External CI job (Optional: if you set up an External CI Job, try it!)